 Risks, governance, and ethical considerations

 As automation tools continue to develop, governance becomes very important.
 Build strong guardrails around data access, model explainability and exception handling.
-Verify algorithms routinely on new data so as to prevent drift and bias creep.
-Keep escalation paths for [exceptions] clear and keep human review in the loop on [sensitive judgments].
-Privacy and security considerations need to be embedded in all stages of the process, thereby safeguarding financial details from unauthorised exposure.
+Verify algorithms routinely on new data to prevent drift and bias creep.
+Keep escalation paths for exceptions clear and keep human review in the loop on sensitive judgments.
+Privacy and security considerations need to be embedded in all stages of the process, thereby safeguarding financial details from unauthorized exposure.

 Measuring success and continuous improvement